SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 ## Install and set up @pnp/sp

-After your project is created, you must install and set up @pnp/sp package.
-In addition we'll use the @pnp/logging extension, but that is optional.
+After your project is created, you must install and set up **@pnp/sp** package.
+In addition, we'll use the @pnp/logging extension, but that is optional.
 These steps are common for any project type (React, etc).

 ```console
 npm install @pnp/logging @pnp/sp --save